mykelalvis/FT/Traveller/Adventures/Annic Nova - Shadows/Shadows.md

 ### Deep Level Locations (14-24)

-The following locations are situated on Diagram 4 (14 is on Diagram 1 ).
+The following locations are situated on Diagram4 (14 is on Diagram 1 ).

 14. Fracture Point in the shaft connection [[#^location-1|Location 1]] and [[#^location-15|Location 15]].
 This lip on the shaft is a result of seismic activity.
 An individual stopping here will find several small snake skeletons.
 Throw twice dexterity or less to avoid slipping and falling; DM + vacc suit skill.
 Careful search (throw 10+) will show a single gold coin engraved with a symbol of a flame. ^location-14
 15. Large Central Chamber.
 The floor of the chamber is flat, with no central depression.
 It is littered with snake skeletons.
 Large quantities of vapor are wafting from [[#^location-17|location 17]], and cascades of vapor are drifting down from above.
 Careful search (throw 10+; DM + medical skill) will show that many of the skeletons are reasonably recent, but that the carcasses decay or degrade rapidly in the corrosive atmosphere.
 In addition, the skeletons are concentrated toward locations [[#^location-16|16]] and [[#^location-18|18]]; very few are near [[#^location-17|17]]. ^location-15